-2. Legal Framework
+3. Legal Framework

-- 2.1 Legal proceedings are a statutory intervention used by the local authority against the parents of registered pupils who fail to attend regularly at school.
-Parents whose children are on a school register and fail to ensure the regular and punctual attendance of their child(ren), may be guilty of an offence under Section 444(1) or 444(1A) of the Education Act 1996 and the authority may take enforcement action through the courts to secure regular attendance. - 2.2 Legal proceedings are not used as a punishment to parents for their pupil's absence from school; they are a supportive measure intended to make parents realise the importance of attendance and to avoid further absence from school. - 2.3 Section 7 of the 1996 Education Act states that parents must ensure that children of compulsory school age receive efficient full-time education suitable to their age, ability and aptitude to any special educational needs they may have, either by regular attendance at school or otherwise.
-A prosecution can take place against any person who has parental responsibility for the child's education or who has care of the child.
-Parents have a legal duty to make sure that their children are properly educated.
-It is the parent's responsibility to ensure that their children attend school regularly and arrive on time.
-If you allow your child to be absent from school without good reason, the school will not authorise the absence, you may be committing an offence, and you could be issued with a penalty notice or prosecuted.
+3.1 Legal proceedings are a statutory intervention used by the local authority against the parents of registered pupils who fail to attend regularly at school.
+Parents whose children are on a school register and fail to ensure the regular and punctual attendance of their child(ren), may be guilty of an offence under Section 444(1) or 444(1A) of the Education Act 1996 and the authority may take enforcement action through the courts to secure regular attendance.

+3.2 Legal proceedings are not used as a punishment to parents for their pupil's absence from school; they are a supportive measure intended to make parents realise the importance of attendance and to avoid further absence from school.

+3.3 Section 7 of the 1996 Education Act states that parents/carers must ensure that children of compulsory school age receive efficient full-time education suitable to a) their age, ability and aptitude, and b) to any special educational needs they may have, either by regular attendance at school or otherwise.

-- 2.4 A child is of Compulsory School Age at the beginning of the term following their 5th birthday.
-A child ceases to be of compulsory school age on the last Friday in June of the school year in which they reach the age of 16. - 2.5 Under the Education Act 1996, the Local Authority has a statutory responsibility to ensure that parents secure education for children of compulsory school age and where necessary, use legal enforcement. - 2.6 The Education (Pupil Registration) (England) Regulations 2013, require schools to take an attendance register twice a day, once at the start of the morning session and then again during the afternoon session. - 2.7 The register must record whether the pupil was: - present; - absent; - present at approved educational activity; or - unable to attend due to exceptional circumstances.
+3.4 A child is of Compulsory School Age at the beginning of the term following their 5th birthday.
+A child ceases to be of compulsory school age on the last Friday in June of the school year in which they reach the age of 16.

-3. Safeguarding

-- 3.1 Every pupil should be able learn in an enjoyable and safe environment and be protected from harm.
-We respect and value all children and are committed to providing a caring, friendly and safe environment for all our pupils so they can learn and participate in all school activities in a relaxed and secure atmosphere. - 3.2 Attending school regularly promotes the welfare and safety of children whilst they are not in the care of their parents/carers.
-Safeguarding is about offering early help and support to children and families and difficulties with attendance and lateness may be signs that something is worrying the child or that there are difficulties within the family.
-Poor or irregular attendance, persistent lateness, or children missing from education may be considered a safeguarding matter if this places a child at risk of harm. - 3.3.
-Safeguarding the interests of each child is everyone's responsibility and within the context of this school; safeguarding and promoting the welfare and life opportunities for children encompasses: Attendance, Behaviour Management, Health and Safety, Access to the Curriculum and Anti- bullying, protecting children from abuse and neglect, online safety, radicalisation and extremism, FGM and CSE. - 3.4 More information on safeguarding and the protection of children can be found in the schools Safeguarding and Child Protection Policy. - 3.5 In order to allow us to safeguard the children in our care it is important that parents and carers provide the school with their current contact details and provide at least three other contact numbers in case of emergency.

-3.6 It is also important for parents inform the school of any specific vulnerability in relation to their child or home circumstances.
+3.5 Under the Education Act 1996, the Local Authority has a statutory responsibility to ensure that parents secure education for children of compulsory school age and where necessary, use legal enforcement.

+3.6 The Education (Pupil Registration) (England) Regulations 2013, require schools to take an attendance register twice a day, once at the start of the morning session and then again during the afternoon session.
+This requirement must be adhered to for all pupils in the official school register and must accurately record pupils' absence and attendance using the correct codes.

+3.7 Whilst the official register will be maintained in line with regulations, [School Name] will also be using a disaggregated register.
+This register will reflect individual pupil's absence and attendance in relation their specific needs and their personal education, health and care plan.
+By adopting this method pupils will be able to achieve the best possible outcomes and be recognised feeling valued for their efforts.

+3.8 [School Name] will draw up a disaggregated register in consultation with key professionals involved in supporting the individual children.
+The criteria for disaggregation will be complex medical conditions / special educational needs, including Social Emotional and Mental Health.

+3.9 The register must record whether the pupil was:

+- present; - absent; - present at approved educational activity; or - unable to attend due to exceptional circumstances.

+3.10 The disaggregated register will reflect the agreed present and absence of a pupil in line with their individual education, health and care plan.

-4. Categorising absence
+4. Categorising absence using the disaggregated register (DR)